grafana/mimir/docs/sources/operators-guide/configure/configuring-hash-rings.md

    This label must be the same on all instances that are part of the same cluster.
    For instance, if you run a Grafana Mimir cluster in a dedicated namespace, then setting the cluster label to the name of the namespace should be a safe choice.
 4. _Wait until the configuration change has been rolled out to all Grafana Mimir instances_.
-5. Remove the configuration option `-memberlist.cluster-label-verification-disabled=true` to enable cluster label verification on all clusters instances.
+5. Enable cluster label verification on all clusters instances by removing the configuration option `-memberlist.cluster-label-verification-disabled=true`.
 6. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.

 ### Fine tuning memberlist changes propagation latency